ChenlizheMe/lizhe-learnGPU/README.md

 This project is organized into a series of progressive "Lectures," each focusing on a core concept of CUDA programming with the Driver API.
 The structure is designed to build knowledge incrementally, culminating in a complete wave optics renderer.

 -   `Lecture0_Philosophy/` - Philosophy of talking to the GPU.
--   `Lecture1_BareMetalSetup/` - CMake, context creation.
+-   `Lecture1_BareMetalSetup/` - CUDA's environment and programming model.
 -   `Lecture2_Memory/` - GPU memory management.
 -   `Lecture3_Kernel/` - From PTX to execution.
 -   `Lecture4_Abstractions/` - Building our own `<<<...>>>`.